willcoffey/tmux-streaming/README.md

 # Notes
 ---
-Checkout the `script` and `scriptreplay` tools for creating recordings of sessions.
+Check out the `script` and `scriptreplay` tools for creating recordings of sessions.

-The terminal won't resize to the guest terminal, host will need to manual resize to accommodate if smaller either by resizing terminal window or running tmux command 'resize-window -x 80 -y 24`.
+The terminal won't resize to the guest terminal, the host will need to manually resize it either by resizing terminal window or running tmux command 'resize-window -x 80 -y 24`.

 `resize-window -A` will automatically resize the tmux window back to hosts dimensions.